gamereat/EasingFunction-Unity/README.md

-# EasingFunction-Unity
+# Easing Functions For C# and Unity

-Implementation of Easing Functions within unity in c#
+All 40 Easing functions simply implemented into C# for Unity.